About

 In 2020 he was named in The Architects’ Journal 40 under 40, a major survey of the nation’s brightest talent.
 Tom sits on the London Borough of Bromley’s Design Review Panel.

 Innovation in MMC is a passion of Tom’s that continues from TDO.
 The studio’s innovative built work with MMC included FAB house for Urban Splash and the Low Line arches, both of which featured in industry research studies and publications.
-Tom is passionate about the potential applications of MMC and the lessons it offers about the profession’s need for a move towards specialism and collaboration, a founding principle of New-works.
+Tom is leading on the potential applications of MMC with the practice’s Low Line arches projects, and as New-works lead for Human Nature’s groundbreaking mass-timber Phoenix project in Lewes.

 Tom Lewith